Plug-in isolation, trusts, and statistics

 Microsoft Dynamics CRM collects run-time statistics and monitors plug-ins and custom workflow activities that execute in the sandbox.
 If the sandbox worker process that hosts this custom code exceeds threshold CPU, memory, or handle limits or is otherwise unresponsive, that process will be killed by the platform.
 At that point any currently executing plug-in or custom workflow activity in that worker process will fail with exceptions.
 However, the next time that the plug-in or custom workflow activity is executed it will run normally.
 There is one worker process per organization so failures in one organization will not affect another organization.

 In summary, the sandbox is the recommended execution environment for plug-ins as it is more secure, supports run-time monitoring and statistics reporting, and is supported on all Microsoft Dynamics CRM deployments.
 In addition, Microsoft Dynamics CRM Online only supports execution of custom workflow activities if they are registered in the sandbox.
-Support for custom workflow activity execution in the sandbox is new for Microsoft Dynamics CRM 2011 Update Rollup 12 and Microsoft Dynamics CRM December 2012 Service Update.

 Developers have the option of registering their plug-ins in the sandbox, known as partial trust, or outside the sandbox, known as full trust.
 Full trust is supported for on-premises and Internet-facing Microsoft Dynamics CRM deployments.
 For a Microsoft Dynamics CRM Online deployment, plug-ins or custom workflow activities must be registered in the sandbox (partial trust) where they are isolated as previously described.